Updated July 10, 2023

 - The cost contains a mixture of fixed and variable costs, and the variable cost component is to be incurred only as a function of activity volume.

-- It can prove beneficial for business because of the lower breakeven point in case of lower fixed costs.
+- It can benefit businesses because of the lower breakeven point in case of lower fixed costs.

 - The variable portion of the semi-variable cost is incurred only after a certain production or income generation level.

 - The semi-variable cost need not be classified separately; an organization can show it as normal expenses.